Looking for the absolute best things to do in Nice, France? I’ve got you covered! Read on for all my top Nice recommendations.

 I think one of the funnest parts of vacations is trying to imagine yourself as a true local and markets are *the* place to do that.
 Whether you pick up some flowers for your room, browse goods to bring home as souvenirs (look for soaps, lavender products, jams, herbs, and olive oil), or grab something to eat, this is the place for you, and is definitely one of the best local places to visit in Nice.

 After visiting the market, you can stop to relax and enjoy a drink at one of the many cafes lining the street as you watch others go about their day.
-I really think wandering the market is a must do!
+I really think wandering the market is a must do, and a great place to find some delicious, locally grown food in Nice.

 - Hours: Open every day except Monday.